 “Class Action helps build new alliances that have the potential to foster and support social change, including building a more just economic community.” –Dorothy Emerson, Unitarian Universalist Minister

 In 2014, Class Action launched our Activist Class Cultures project, based on the findings from Missing Class: Strengthening Social Movement Groups by Seeing Class Cultures.

 Spiritual teachings hold many messages about the use and misuse of money.
 In practice, class dynamics impact communities of faith in numerous ways.
 Class Action creates space to explore issues of class and money and their impact on congregational life.
 Through conversation, reflection, and action, we assess existing practices and improve congregational health.
 Here are some of the ways we may be able to support your efforts:

-Bridge the Gap Between Values and Lifestyle: Examining religious teachings and exploring feelings about class and money can help people resolve inner conflicts.
-Through this practical spiritual work, people gain peace and claricoty about their lifestyle choices, charitable giving, and personal priorities.
+- Bridge the Gap Between Values and Lifestyle: Examining religious teachings and exploring feelings about class and money can help people resolve inner conflicts.
+Through this practical spiritual work, people gain peace and clarity about their lifestyle choices, charitable giving, and personal priorities.